himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 ```
 <div class="caption">add-xrandr.sh</div>

-Basically, this script is run by providing it the desired width, height, and
+Basically, the script is run by providing it the desired width, height, and
 `xrandr` display to apply the new mode to.
 For example, to create a new
 `3440x1440` mode for my `DP-1` display, I would run the following command: